JC-Ellis/be-nc-news/README.md

  # NC News API

+ ## Project Summary - News Site API

+The News Site API is a backend service that provides news articles, topics, user profiles, and comments.
+It allows users to view articles, post comments, vote on articles, and filter content by topic.

+This API is designed to be used with a website or app that needs news-related content.
+It organizes and manages data efficiently, making it easy to fetch and interact with news articles.

 ## Live Demo
 To see a demo of the project, visit:
 **[NC News API - Hosted Version](https://be-nc-news-btqn.onrender.com/api/)**